threefoldfoundation/info_sdk/src/5_3bot_sysadmin/chatflows/solutions/ubuntu/solution_ubuntu.md

 ## Inputs

 - `container name` a name of your container to help you to get it again with reservation id.
-- `Ubuntu version`: choose Ubuntu version flist for your container
+- `Ubuntu version`: choose Ubuntu version Flist for your container
 - `cpu needed` : Number of cpu needed
 - `memory size` : Memory size needed example 2048
-- `ssh key` : add your public ssh key `~/.ssh/id_rsa.pub`, if your flist supports using the ssh key from the env variables provided to allow future ssh access
+- `ssh key` : add your public ssh key `~/.ssh/id_rsa.pub`, if your Flist supports using the ssh key from the env variables provided to allow future ssh access
 - `environment variables`: set environment variables on your deployed container, enter comma-separated variable=value For example: var1=value1, var2=value2.
 Leave empty if not needed
 - `Expiration time`: a network expiration time (minutes=m ,hour=h, day=d, week=w, month=M)
 - `IP Address`: choose the IP address for your Ubuntu machine.